-In-processing approaches are most favored by the machine learning community [17, 46, 94, 96] and the majority of the fair classification approaches fall under this category.
+In-processing approaches are most favored by the machine learning community [15, 44, 90, 92] and the majority of the fair classification approaches fall under this category.
 In-processing takes place within the training stage and fairness is typically added as a constraint to the classifier's objective function (that maximizes correctness).
 The advantage of in-processing lies precisely in the ability to adjust the classification objective to address fairness requirements directly, and, thus has the potential to provide guarantees.
 However, in-processing techniques are model-specific and require re-implementation of the learning algorithms to include the fairness constraints.
 This hinges on the assumption that the model is replaceable or modifiable, which may not always be the case.

-We choose five different in-processing approaches and their variants, to best highlight the variety of techniques that exist in literature.
-We provide a concise summary of these approaches next.
+We choose and discuss five different in-processing approaches and their variants, to best highlight the variety of existing techniques.

-Z{AFAR} [92, 94] proposes two methods to enforce demographic parity (Z{AFAR}^{DP}) and equalized odds (Z{AFAR}^{EO}).
-Both of these approaches utilize tuples' distance from the decision boundary as a proxy of \hat{Y} to model fairness violations, translate their corresponding fairness notion to a convex function of the classifier parameters.
-Z{AFAR}^{DP} solves the resulting constrained optimization problem to compute the optimal classifier parameters that either maximizes prediction accuracy under fairness constraints (Zafar^{DP}{Acc}), or minimizes fairness violation under constraints on accuracy compromise (Zafar^{DP}{Fair}).
-On the other hand, Zafar^{EO}{Fair} only computes parameters that maximize prediction accuracy under fairness constraint through a disciplined convex-concave program [82].
+ZAFAR [88, 90] proposes two methods to enforce demographic parity (ZAFARDP) and equalized odds (ZAFAREOFAIR).
+Both utilize tuples' distance from the decision boundary as a proxy of $\hat{Y}$ to model fairness violations, translate their corresponding fairness notion to a convex function of the classifier parameters.
+ZAFARDP solves the resulting constrained optimization problem to compute optimal classifier parameters that either maximizes prediction accuracy under fairness constraints (ZAFARDPACC), or minimizes fairness violation under constraints on accuracy compromise (ZAFAR\{FAIR}^{DP}).
+ZAFAR\{FAIR}^{EO} only computes parameters that maximize prediction accuracy under fairness constraint [79].

-ZHA-LE [96] enforces the notion of equalized odds.
+ZHA-LE [92] enforces the notion of equalized odds.
 It leverages adversarial learning, a technique where a classifier and an adversary with mutually competing goals are trained together.
-Given \mathcal{D} , the goal of the classifier is to maximize the accuracy of \hat{Y} , while the adversary attempts to correctly predict S using \hat{Y} and Y. ZHA-LE utilizes gradient descent techniques [11] to compute the classifier's optimal parameters such that \hat{Y} does not contain any information about S that the adversary can exploit.
+Given $\mathcal{D}$ , the goal of the classifier is to maximize the accuracy of $\hat{Y}$ , while the adversary attempts to correctly predict S using $\hat{Y}$ and Y. ZHA-LE utilizes gradient descent techniques [10] to compute the classifier's optimal parameters such that $\hat{Y}$ does not contain any information about S that the adversary can exploit.

-Kearns [46] is an in-processing approach that either enforces demographic parity, or predictive equality (i.e., equal FPR for the sensitive groups).
-Kearns aims to approximately enforce the target fairness notion within a set of subgroups defined using one or more (user-specified) sensitive attributes.
-To that end, Kearns solves a constrained optimization problem to obtain optimal classifier parameters such that the proportion of positive outcomes (demographic parity) or FPR (predictive equality) is approximately equal to that of the entire population.
+KEARNS [44] is an in-processing approach that either enforces demographic parity, or predictive equality (i.e., equal FPR for the sensitive groups).
+KEARNS aims to approximately enforce the target fairness notion within a set of subgroups defined using one or more (user-specified) sensitive attributes.
+To that end, KEARNS solves a constrained optimization problem to obtain optimal classifier parameters such that the proportion of positive outcomes (demographic parity) or FPR (predictive equality) is approximately equal to that of the entire population.

-Celis [17] accommodates a wide range of notions: predictive parity, demographic parity, equalized odds, and conditional accuracy equality.
-It reduces all fairness notions to linear forms and solves the corresponding convex optimization problem using Lagrange multipliers [38] to minimize prediction error under fairness constraints.
-Unlike prior approaches that only enforce specific fairness notions, Celis is designed to support a wide variety of fairness notion within a single framework.
+CELIS [15] accommodates a wide range of notions: predictive parity, demographic parity, equalized odds, and conditional accuracy equality.
+It reduces all fairness notions to linear forms and solves the corresponding convex optimization problem using Lagrange multipliers [36] to minimize prediction error under fairness constraints.
+Unlike prior approaches that only enforce specific fairness notions, CELIS is designed to support a wide variety of fairness notion within a single framework.

-Thomas [84] is another approach that provides a general framework to accommodate a large number of notions.
+THOMAS [81] is another approach that provides a general framework to accommodate a large number of notions.
 It supports demographic parity, equalized odds, equal opportunity, and predictive equality.
-Given $\mathcal D$ and a target fairness notion, Thomas ensures that a classifier f trained on $\mathcal D$ only picks solutions that satisfy the fairness notion with high probability.
-Thomas computes an upper bound (with high confidence) of the maximum possible fairness violation that a classifier can incur at test time, and returns optimal classifier parameters for which this worst possible violation is within an allowable threshold.
+Given $\mathcal{D}$ and a target fairness notion, THOMAS ensures that a classifier f trained on $\mathcal{D}$ only picks solutions that satisfy the fairness notion with high probability.
+THOMAS computes an upper bound (with high confidence) of the maximum possible fairness violation that a classifier can incur at test time, and returns optimal classifier parameters for which this worst possible violation is within an allowable threshold.